igloo-project/igloo-doc/source/howtos/Code-processors.md

 ## About

-Projects based on OWSI-Core, and OWSI-Core itself, use automatically generated code to manipulate data metamodels.
+Projects based on Igloo, and Igloo itself, use automatically generated code to manipulate data metamodels.

 At the moment, there are two metamodels in an application: